How to dehydrate nuts and seeds: well, in a (rather long) nutshell...

 Be sure to label the containers with the date of dehydration so you can rotate the old and the new jars on the shelf.

 If you have a few tips up your sleeve, share them!

 We’d love to hear about your experiences with how you dehydrate nuts and seeds!

 Drop me a line here at Easy Food Dehydrating.

 So, there you have it!
 The basics on how to dehydrate nuts and seeds and whether to soak and dehydrate them, or just simply skip the soaking.

-By following these simple steps, you can enjoy your favorite variety of nuts and seeds for months on end - without having to worry about them going bad.
+By following these simple steps, you can enjoy your favorite variety of nuts and seeds for months on end - without having to worry about them going off.

-Don’t forget to join our Six Simple Steps: How to safely dehydrate fruits, vegetables, and meats in our free email Mini Course — where we show you how to dehydrate safely following our 6 steps.
+Don’t forget to join our Six Simple Steps: How to dehydrate fruits, vegetables, and meats in our free email Mini Course — where we show you how to dehydrate food safely following our 6 steps.